 MR. BYERS has been a Director of the Company since its founding, has served as Chairman of the Board since April 1986, and was its President and Chief Executive Officer through November 1986.
-Mr. Byers did not stand for re-election at the Company's annual meeting of shareholders on May 22, 1996.
 He has been a General Partner since 1977 at Kleiner Perkins Caufield & Byers, an investor in the Company and was the founding president of four life science companies, including Hybritech, Inc. Mr. Byers is a Director of five other publicly traded life sciences companies, Arris Pharmaceuticals, InSite Vision Incorporated, Athena Neurosciences, Inc., Pharmacopeia, Inc. and Ligand Pharmaceuticals Incorporated.
 Mr. Byers also sits on the Foundation Board of Directors of the University of California at San Francisco, and is a Director of seven privately held companies.
 He is a graduate of the Georgia Institute of Technology and holds an M.B.A. from Stanford Graduate School of Business.